You're off the edge of the map, mate... Here there be Monsters!

 As is painfully obvious in this picture, we seem to have had a disparity in the male to female relationship.
 With this estrogen imbalance threatening to get out of control (or as some more cynical members of the family have suggested, the testosterone level was getting out of hand) we decided to import some fresh genetics to our family.
 Enter, our three beautiful new daughters, rescued from war torn Liberia: Shachia Princess Roberts, Keilah Sarah Roberts, and Lydia Korto Roberts.
 These three girls have blended so amazingly that we know the relationship is of God and we have been thoroughly Blessed by their arrival in our hearts an home.
 Their origin and Liberian story can be viewed, but as they are full fledged Roberts', expect all updates and news to continue on our group pages (no special treatment!)

 So you'd imagine this would be enough, but, well, it isn't.
-We had a little girl in November, Michiah Joelle, despite the fact that we haven't a Honda in which to birth her.
+We had a little girl in November, Micaiah Joelle, despite the fact that we hadn't a Honda in which to birth her.
 This time we weren't able to make it to any sort of vehicle, and so she was born at home!
 We also have been blessed through Liberian adoption again.
-We adopting the aunt of Tara's sister's adopted girl (try to figure out that relationship.
+We adopted the aunt of Tara's sister's adopted girl (try to figure out that relationship.
 I mean, if Tara's sister's child is the neice to her child, does that make them the same person???
 (Tara and her sister, I mean, not the sisters, if that makes any sense).
 She arrived safely after a prolonged adoption saga.
 As Liberia goes through growing pains governmentally, new regulations to assure there are adequate barriers to child trafficking have slowed the process down.
 This is absolutely a good thing, as no one should abide by child slavery etc..., however it did put off our reunion with our daughter for over 6 extra months!!!
 Now that she's here, her smile is such an integral part of our daily life that we can't remember not having her.
 She came to us Sundayma, and now is called Naomi.
 We are blessed to be caretakers of her through the rest of her childhood and hope to give her a future that would not have been possible in West Africa.

 We were gifted a wonderful puppy as recompense for whelping the litter from a local police dog.
 The puppy, a Belgian Malanois named "Reaver" has become an energetic part of our daily routine.
 So far, he refuses to be contained by anything as mundane as a 6 foot chain link enclosure, and so he decides for the most part where to hang out.